Clastify logo

 Self-Reporting Allowed

-Loyola Marymount University is test optional, meaning that students are not required to submit standardized test scores for their application.
-Additionally, the university allows self-reporting of scores, which enables applicants to report their SAT or ACT results without submitting official documents initially.
-Among applicants, 69% choose to submit SAT scores, while 11% submit ACT scores; this totals 80%, indicating that some students submit both types of scores.
+Loyola Marymount University is test optional, meaning that applicants are not required to submit standardized test scores for admission.
+Additionally, the university allows self-reporting of scores, which enables applicants to provide their test results without having to submit official scores at the time of application.
+Currently, 18% of applicants choose to submit SAT scores, while 8% submit ACT scores, resulting in a combined total of 26%, indicating that some students may be submitting both types of scores.

 More Details